ioccc-src/winner/bugs.md

 Otherwise if you wish to not worry about it we can do that to make sure the format is consistent and clean.

-Thank you!
+THANK YOU!

 ### ON **ALL** FIXES / IMPROVEMENTS / CHANGES

 Make **ABSOLUTE CERTAIN** that you test the entry _BEFORE_ **AND** _AFTER_ your changes!
 This includes output and the same input functionality!
 Sometimes it might seem to be fine but is actually not!
 We will note some where this is known to happen (if it's not yet fixed).
+This has actually already happened to us.
+Sometimes it is okay: some entries are known to not work but they can still have improvements (rarer situation but it's happened).
+Some might have slightly different output but which is not a problem for instance a newline after output in [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson)'s changing it to [1994/ldb](1994/ldb/ldb.c) use `fgets()` from `gets()`.

 Make **ABSOLUTE CERTAIN** that you read the README.md file _BEFORE_ your changes as it's important to see that the code is doing what it is supposed to.
 In the